drellow/cv/README.md

   - Answers can be voted upon and commented upon as well.
 The app is gamified with a scoreboard that is dynamically built from user interaction.
   - No longer running, but it was fun briefly.

+**Sound Engineer & Musician** <br>
+  - Recorded, mixed, and produced several records.
+  - Performed dozens of lives shows with multiple musical acts.
+  - Spent countless amounts of money on drum machines and synthesizers.

 ## Past Work

 **Lead Designer** @ CLAW _(2012)_ <br>